 Thanks to a long-standing interest in adventuring literature (particularly stories of high-altitude mountaineering), combined with some fascinating overlap with my literary ghosts, I’m preparing short- and long-term projects related to high-altitude mountaineering in China.
-My first article on the subject – “Performing Socialism at Altitude: Chinese Expeditions to Everest, 1958-1968” – is under consideration with Performance Research, for a 2019 special issue entitled “On Mountains.”
+My first article on the subject – “Performing Socialism at Altitude: Chinese Expeditions to Everest, 1958-1968” – will be published in Performance Research, for a 2019 special issue entitled “On Mountains.”

 Building off a completed research paper (“The Games People Play,” which turned into an article published in Cross-Currents), I’m collecting materials for a long term project on the history of mahjong in the late Qing, Republican, and early PRC periods.
 Despite the important place mahjong holds in Chinese culture (and the associations it has with Asia in the West!), there has been very little research done on mahjong’s history and role in society and culture.
 Because mahjong is one of those topics that is frequently referenced, but is rarely the subject, in sources, I’m gathering sources as I go about other projects (with help from colleagues and friends who know to be on the lookout for any references to 麻将, 麻雀, 马将, 马吊, mahjong, majongg …).